UniMás: Sports programming

 Upon the rebrand to UniMás, the network increased its sports offerings with events such as soccer matches from the Mexico National Team and Liga MX, and the acquisition of rights to the 2013 CONCACAF Gold Cup, the 2013 FIFA Confederations Cup and Copa América Centenario, along with the 2014 FIFA World Cup and the 2015 CONCACAF Gold Cup.
 TeleFutura shows carried over to the relaunched UniMás included sports programs such as Solo Boxeo and the nightly sports news program Contacto Deportivo (which would eventually move to Univision after a twelve-year run on TeleFutura/UniMás on March 8, 2015).
 On November 1, 2014, UniMás began airing rebroadcasts of the El Rey Network professional wrestling showcase Lucha Underground on Saturday afternoons.
 On May 3, 2015, the network debuted a weekly sports magazine program Zona NBA ("NBA Zone"), featuring news and interviews from around the National Basketball Association (NBA).

 The network began airing UEFA Champions League and UEFA Europa League matches in 2018 as a result of Univision acquiring the Spanish-language rights to UEFA club competitions from Fox Sports beginning with the 2018–19 season.

+TelevisaUnivision will also have the exclusive Spanish-language rights in the U.S. to the 2024 American League Division Series and American League Championship Series, which will air on UniMás and simulcast on TUDN, with select games on Univision.
+Additionally, Game 1 of the 2024 World Series will be broadcast on Univision.